MrValdez/Roshambo/README.md

  The **charts.startPlotting()** function will create the chart graphics.
 Refer to charts.py.

 ##parseScore.py
- Used to study how many points (wins-losts-ties) our bot got compared to another bot.
+ Used to study how many points (wins-losts-ties) our bot got compared to all the bots or against a specific bot.

  In the script code, pathbase is used to tell the script where the results will be stored.
 Note: this string should end with "/".